Chris Woodhead: Later career

 He was employed as a columnist for The Daily Telegraph and The Sunday Times newspapers.
 Subsequently, he stated that he felt the school-inspection system was now in a strong position and that he "felt unable to defend some aspects of government policy".
 In 2002 Class War: The State of British Education, a damning verdict on the systemic failures of British education, was published.
 Shortly thereafter, he was appointed a Professor of Education at the University of Buckingham.
 He continued to speak out in public on many issues relating to education at both school and university level, often provoking great controversy.

 In 2004 Woodhead became chairman of Cognita, a company that owns and runs independent schools.
 Woodhead and Cognita were reported in the press as having expelled pupils, and were accused of "milking profits", and dismissing a whistleblower who accused the company of allowing ineligible teachers to participate in the state run Teachers' Pension Scheme.

 In May 2009 his second book, A Desolation of Learning: Is this the education our children deserve?, a critical examination of the almost two decades of education policy and reforming initiative, was published.

-He was on the Advisory Council of Reform.
+He was on the Advisory Council of think tank Reform.